Blog

 This post covers what historical WHOIS data contains, the three use cases where teams rely on it most, the specific threats it helps detect, and why automated API access changes what you can realistically do with this data at scale.

-Historical WHOIS lookup retrieves the complete registration timeline of a domain name: every recorded change in registrant, registrar, name server, and contact data from the domain's first registration to the present.
+Historical WHOIS lookup retrieves the complete registration timeline of a domain name: every recorded change in registrant, registrar, name server, and contact data from first registration to the present.
 Unlike a standard WHOIS query, which returns only the current record, a historical WHOIS lookup shows who owned a domain before, when ownership changed, which registrar held it at each point, and what name servers were configured.
 This record of changes is the primary data source for cybersecurity investigations, brand protection cases, domain acquisition due diligence, and regulatory compliance work.

 The WhoisFreaks database holds 3.7 billion WHOIS records dating to 1986, providing one of the deepest historical windows available for domain research.